OpenDSA/OpenDSA/RST/en/Glossary.rst

    inverted file
       Synonym for :term:`inverted list` when the inverted list is stored in a disk file.

+   I/O head
+      On a :term:`disk drive` (or similar device), the part of the machinery that actually reads data from the disk.

    irreflexive
       In set notation, binary relation :math:`R` on set :math:`S` is